MMGGYY66/blog_app/README.md

 ## Acknowledgments <a name="acknowledgements"></a>

-I would like to express our gratitude to the Ruby community and Microverse for the readme template.
+We would like to express our gratitude to the Ruby community and Microverse for the readme template.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>